What are the latest funding news in the edge AI market? (June 2026)

 Why did they raise?

-Gather AI raised to scale its physical AI platform globally for logistics operators.
+Gather AI raised to scale its Physical AI platform for global logistics and expand customer adoption.

 When was it?